Twig Adventures

 Despite feeling weak and tired, I had earlier been thinking just how perfect conditions were.
 No bugs, hardly any people, and just a bit cold.
 The valleys we were walking through were spectacular…just how you’d imagine Yosemite to be.

-We did the final climb as freight train.
-I was in the lead when I saw some bushes rattling up ahead.
-Then I saw a brown streak and thought it was a deer, then a fuzzy head with round ears popped up.
+I began the final climb of the day, when I saw some bushes rattling up ahead.
+Then I saw a brown streak and thought it was a deer, then a fuzzy head with ears popped up.
 Bear.
 Then another appeared.
 One was very brown, which is a color morph but still a black bear.
 It climbed up over a ledge so gracefully.
 The other adult followed and then two rolly-polly cubs appeared.
 They were so adorable!

 We let them get ahead of us a ways, then continued up.
 It was a great excuse for a break.
 I found some energy reserves and flew up the rest of the pass.
-I always get fast in the late afternoon, anxious to get to camp and get warm.
-I stopped at creek with campsites and the others caught up.
+I always get faster in the late afternoon, anxious to get to camp and get warm.
+I stopped at a creek with campsites and the others caught up.
 We all decided we’d had enough and were leaving only 23 miles to get to Tuolumne the next day.
-It was a hard day but very rewarding.
+It was a hard day but very rewarding day.